-Scroll down past the Map to see our Panama Itineraries-

 From the modern Panama City you can glimpse the past in the UNESCO listed old city, and the ruins of the original colonial town.
 In the north explore the adventure capital of Boquete which offers lush jungles, whitewater rafting, zip lining and rock climbing.
 The coffee growing capital of Panama is in the Chiriquí highlands, home to Volcan Baru, the highest point in the country.
 Visit the many stunning beaches and marine reserves from the Caribbean Islands of San Blas or the UNESCO listed Coiba National Park on the islands in the Pacific Ocean.

-Did You Know…a canal across Panama was first mentioned in 1534?
+Did You Know…a Panama canal was first mentioned in 1534?
 It would be almost 400 years until becoming reality when the Panama Canal opened in 1914.

 Panama Destination Highlights